 Loyola’s features in Breaking Bad as Mike’s go-to coffee place, and I met up with some friends here to start our day of location hunting.

 The skate park where Jimmy went to find the two guys who tried to scam him in the pilot episode, S1 Ep 1, Uno.

 The law offices of Davis & Main, who eventually hire Jimmy, are based in Santa Fe, but this building is located in Albuquerque – architecturally it’s similar to a lot of buildings in Santa Fe.

 And to finish, some side-by-side shots to show how some of these locations appeared in Better Call Saul.
 I have friends who have really taken their time lining up the correct shots but I’m usually way too excitable to do that.

 As much as I love visiting these locations there’s so much more to New Mexico than these shows.
-I’ve had some wonderful times in Santa Fe, Taos, Magdalena, and especially Abiquiu and I hope to explore some new parts of the state in April.
+I’ve had some wonderful times in Santa Fe, Taos, Magdalena, and especially Abiquiu and I hope to explore some new parts of the state in my next visit.